-DJ Moore is holding onto optimism amid the Bears’ woeful start, but he knows things have to change – and quickly.
+(Audacy) Bears receiver DJ Moore is holding onto optimism amid the team's woeful start, but he knows the problems have to be addressed – and quickly.

-Chicago fell to 0-3 on Sunday after getting smacked 41-10 by the Chiefs at Arrowhead Stadium.
-The Bears weren’t exactly expected to be worldbeaters this season, but they’re off to a truly miserable start, and have lost each game by double digits.
+Chicago fell to 0-3 after getting smacked 41-10 by Kansas City on Sunday at Arrowhead Stadium.
+The Bears weren’t exactly expected to be world-beaters this season, but they’re off to a truly miserable start and have lost each game by double-digits.

-The poor play is coming amid off-the-field distractions too, headlined by the cryptic departure of defensive coordinator Alan Williams, who reportedly resigned due to “inappropriate activity.”
+The Bears' poor play has come amid off-the-field distractions too, headlined by the cryptic departure of defensive coordinator Alan Williams, who resigned due to inappropriate activity, according to reports.